Psychological Issues A To Z

 Understanding your psychological and mental health needs

-The term psychological disorder is sometimes used to refer to what is more frequently known as mental disorders or psychiatric issues that effect the mental health of individuals.
 The information below focuses on some of the issues that I am regularly asked about and can offer support for.

 Anger is a core human emotion.
 It helps us to protect ourselves from threat and danger by instigating an urge to fight.
 In low levels, it is functional as it helps us to express ourselves and motivates problem solving.
 However, when anger becomes uncontrollable, it can make us misinterpret situations and may lead to aggression.

 Our bodies reaction to threat and danger, anxiety helps us to protect ourselves through fight or flight.
 It is a functional emotion that can develop to be problematic.
 Anxiety can take many forms, including social anxiety, Obsessive-Compulsive Disorder, Panic Disorder and phobias.